LAND ACKNOWLEDGEMENT

 Colonization is not in the past, it is ongoing and the land, people, water, air, animals and plants continue to change and adapt.

-It is also a statement of admission and humility is key.
 What kind of impact do you want to make with this acknowledgement?
 Awareness is the conversation that we want to start.

 It is not a gesture, it is an action.
 If you are writing or saying a land acknowledgement because you were asked to by your boss, then pass the job along to someone who cares and seeks a better understanding of Indigenous nations and cultures.